Road ready? A checklist for Nigerian drivers in the UK

 Along with your application, you'll need to provide:

-Congratulations! 🎉 You’ve passed and are now a fully fledged UK driver.
-All that’s left is to exchange your provisional for a full UK driving licence for free via post.
+4. Exchange your licence: Congratulations!
+You’ve passed your UK driving test and are now a UK driver.
+All that’s left is to exchange your provisional licence for a full UK driving licence for free.
+You can do this by post.

 Do I have to get car insurance as a Nigerian driver in the UK?